7efnawi/YOLOv8/README.md

    pip install -r requirements.txt
    ```

+3. Download the YOLOv8x model as described in the "Getting the YOLOv8 Model File" section

-3. Run the application:
+4. Run the application:

    ```bash
    python app.py
    ```

-4. Open your browser at `http://localhost:5000`
+5. Open your browser at `http://localhost:5000`

 ## 📋 Requirements